ADA Requirements for Retail Stores: Setting Your Business Up for SuccessArticle published on Apr 03, 2018

 A different step you can take to improve the functionality of your aisles for disabled persons is to place heavy items on lower shelves and light items on higher shelves.
 Lowering a heavy object from a high height can be difficult even for able-bodied persons, let alone someone with a disability.
 If this isn’t possible, make sure your salesclerks are prepared to assist patrons with lowering heavy objects, and make sure a small ladder is nearby for your clerks to use.

 Moving displays and boxes that could cause access issues in aisles or could trip someone with vision impairment will also help you make sure your store is accessible to all customers.

 If your store is so small that you cannot move displays and products out of the aisles, train your clerks to offer customers with disabilities assistance at the front door.

 6) Sales and Service Counters

 Accessible counters can be no taller than 36” from the floor to the top of the counter, with few exceptions.
-If you existing countertops are taller than that and reconstruction would be prohibitively expensive, the ADA allows these counters to stay in place as long as the retail store’s owner build a new, accessible counter near the original counter.
+If your existing countertops are taller than that and reconstruction would be prohibitively expensive, the ADA allows these counters to stay in place as long as the store’s owner builds a new, accessible counter near the original counter.